We are reader-supported. When you purchase through links on our site, we may earn an affiliate commission. Learn more.

 What are some snowboarding terms for beginners?

 “Carve,” “Powder,” and “Half-pipe” are some snowboarding terms beginners should start with.
-These basics cover important techniques and the types of terrain they’ll encounter.
+These basics cover important techniques and the types of terrain they will encounter.

 What are some funny snowboarding terms?